88lventerprises/kickstarter-analysis/Kickstarter_Written_Analysis.md

 Some limitations of the data set are primarily outliers that skew our ability analyze that data effectively as it has adverse outcomes of our mean value.
 An additional limitation of the data set, after placing the Kickstarter campaigns into subgroups, is the finite amount of data points.
 Also, genre and other demographics that may pinpoint outcome is not represented in our dataset, which can misinform our playwright.
 Variables are vast in the subject matter of Theatre and plays, more insight and target would have added more concrete evidence of the success, failure, or cancelation of a play.

+- What are some other possible tables and/or graphs that we could create?

 Other types of charts we could have used are stacked or clustered columns showing us a side-by-side barred representation on outcomes based on goals.
 This would've clearly defined which goals were most dominant